Overview

 An avian point count is a commonly used method in avian research for monitoring bird populations.
 It is well suited for estimating avian density and population size, as well as assessing population trends and species-habitat relationships.

-Point counts are carried out following the protocol established for a specific project.
-Each project has predetermined point count locations and specific methods (distance and duration protocol).
-Distance and duration protocols set the bands of distance (0m-50m-100m-INF) and interval of time (0-3min-5min).
-During the point count, bird abundance is identified at the species level.
-The observer is encouraged to estimate the distance away from the observer that each bird is first detected using the appropriate distance band (i.e., 0m-50m).
-Duration interval to which the bird is first detected is also recorded (i.e., 3min-5min).
-The date and time of the point count conducted is also collected.
+Point counts protocols may vary by project.
+Distance and duration protocols set the bands of distance (e.g., 50–100m) and time intervals (e.g., 3 minutes, 5 minutes) in which birds are recorded.
+The observer estimates the distance that each bird is first detected using the appropriate distance band and records the time interval in which the bird is first detected.
+The date and time of the point count is also collected.

 Types of Point Counts

 Many national, provincial, and regional efforts conduct point count surveys across Canada and the U.S in order to assess population estimates.
-Examples of long-term monitoring program at the national scale are:
+Examples of long-term monitoring programs at the national and international scale are:

-Atlases are a partnership between Birds Canada, Environment and Climate Change Canada, provincial governments, natural history organizations, the private sector, and thousands of volunteer Citizen Scientists.
-Point count surveys are completed at the provincial scale following a standardized protocol in order to map breeding bird distribution and relative abundance across the country.
-Breeding bird atlases have been conducted in BC, Saskatchewan, Manitoba, Quebec, and the Maritimes.
-There are current efforts to have atlases in Newfoundland and Ontario.
+Atlases in Canada are a partnership between Birds Canada, Environment and Climate Change Canada, provincial governments, natural history organizations, the private sector, and thousands of volunteer citizen scientists.
+Point count surveys are completed following a standardized protocol in order to map breeding bird distribution and relative abundance across each province.
+Breeding bird atlases have been conducted in BC, Saskatchewan, Manitoba, Ontario, Quebec, Newfoundland, and the Maritimes.
+All Canadian atlas data is hosted on Birds Canada’s NatureCounts platform.

 eBird